Keith Hayden NOYES

 Biography contributed by St Ignatius' College

 Keith became a Private in the army, after his hard training and he was located at Pozieres, in northern France where he would have his first and only fight.
 Before any of his battles, his battalion was attacked fatally by surprise multiple times.
 On May the 9th at 8 o’clock shells were fired towards Keith’s trenches by surprise and on May the 30th once again they were attacked by surprise.
 Both of these attacks killed many troops.
-On Tuesday the 6th of June Keith’s battalion made their way from Rouge de Bout to the Pertillion section of the front line.
+On Tuesday the 6th of June Keith’s battalion made their way to a section of the front line.
 With surprisingly only one casualty this was very lucky as the Germans had machine guns preparing to shoot them down.

 Keith is currently buried in Dartmoor Cemetery (Plot II, Row E, Grave No. 53), Becordel-Becourt, France, as his body was found unlike many of allies, as their bodies may have been not have been fully recovered so what they found would have been buried.
-It took all his loved ones a good amount of time to move on as they were very deeply depressed.

 Read more...